NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 ## Games that read Atrac3+ files

-Some games read Atrac3+ format files instead of MP3's for custom music.
+Some games read Atrac3+ encoded files instead of MP3's for custom music.
 For these games you need to convert your songs to the proper format first.

 Originally tools such as **[Exact Audio Copy PSP Edition](https://archive.org/details/codemasters-eacsetup)** by Codemasters or **[Rockstar Custom Tracks](https://thegtaplace.com/downloads/f1123-rockstar-custom-tracks)** by Rockstar Games were intended to be used.
 However, EAC doesn't work on modern Windows and RCT only supports conversion from audio CD's.

 Nowadays we can also use **[ATRACTool Reloaded](https://github.com/XyLe-GBP/ATRACTool-Reloaded)** for this purpose.
-It can convert Waveform Audio File Format (`.WAV`) files into Atrac3+ (`.at3`) and other Sony formats.
+It can encode Waveform Audio File Format (`.WAV`) audio into Atrac3+ (`.at3`) and other Sony formats.

 Simply download and install the tool, along with the adequate .NET Desktop Runtime version.
 You can safely ignore the warning about OpenMG upon starting it.